-Expats moving to Angola are likely to find that the lay of the land – at least in terms of banking, money and taxes – is a little disorientating.
-While working in Angola, expats will probably have to get used to new ways of receiving payment, conducting their banking affairs and paying taxes.
+Expats are likely to find that banking, money and taxes in Angola can be a little disorientating.
+While working in the country, expats will probably have to get used to new ways of receiving payment, conducting their banking affairs and paying taxes.

 Angola’s currency is the Kwanza (Kz or AOA), which is divided into 100 centimos.

-The kwanza is not convertible and it’s illegal to take kwanza out of Angola; thus expats will not be paid in this local currency, and are rather usually paid in US Dollars or Euros.
+The kwanza is not convertible and it is illegal to take it out of Angola; so most expats are paid in US Dollars or Euros.

 Banking in Angola

-One of the first things expats will learn about banking in Angola is that it is extremely difficult, totally unnecessary and ultimately undesirable to open an Angolan bank account while in the country.
+One of the first things expats will learn about banking in Angola is that it’s difficult, unnecessary and, ultimately, undesirable to open an Angolan bank account.

-Without knowledge of Portuguese it’s a major challenge to deal with an Angolan bank.
-The process of opening a bank account in Angola also takes an inordinately long time and can be complicated due to the amount of paperwork required.
-Moreover, money is subject to strict government control; any amount can come into the country, but very little can leave.
+Without speaking Portuguese, dealing with local banks is difficult.
+Opening a bank account in Angola takes a long time and can be complicated by the amount of paperwork required.
+Moreover, money is strictly government controlled – any amount can come into the country, but little can leave.

-It suffices to say that expats simply do not open bank accounts in Angola.
-Instead expat salaries are paid directly into a bank account in their home country, and it’s made in a previously agreed currency - usually US Dollars or Euros.
+Most expats simply don’t open bank accounts in Angola.
+Instead, their salaries are paid directly into their home-country account in a foreign currency - usually US Dollars or Euros.

-There are very few ATMs in Angola that allow access to foreign accounts – and when they do, not only are the same fraud concerns present, but the charges are exorbitant.
+Few ATMs in Angola allow access to foreign accounts – and when they do, fraud concerns are present and the charges are exorbitant.

-Without a local bank account, and without ATM access to their overseas funds, expats might well wonder how exactly they should be expected to pay for anything while in Angola.
-Luckily, there is a system in place to circumvent these issues.
+Without a local bank account, and without ATM access to their overseas funds, expats may wonder how they should be expected to pay for anything.
+Luckily, they can circumvent these issues.

 Expats usually request a cash advance against their salary from their employer.
-If arranging for a salary to be paid in US Dollars, they will be paid their advance in this currency.
-This way, they receive a portion of their salary in cash, while the bulk of it still goes directly into their overseas bank account each month.
+This way, they receive a portion of their monthly salary in cash, while most of it goes directly into their overseas bank account.

-Most companies will only allow one or two advances per month, and will require prior notification – so it is important to do some research on the cost of living in Angola before arriving in the country, to help anticipate monthly expenses.
+Most companies only allow one or two advances per month, and require prior notification – so it’s important that expats research the cost of living in Angola before arriving to anticipate their monthly expenses.

 Taxes in Angola

-Tax equalisation agreements are widespread in Angola, and expats are strongly urged to only accept employment from a company that offers tax protection as a benefit of the employment contract.
+Tax equalisation agreements are widespread in Angola, and many expats insist their company offers tax protection as a benefit of their employment contract.

-Also called hypo-tax agreements, these are arrangements struck up between employer and employee that guarantee the employee a specified monthly wage, regardless of the 'actual deductions' that 'should' come off their earnings due to salary and benefit taxation in both their country of origin and the country in which they are to be employed.
+Also called hypo-tax agreements, these arrangements guarantee the employee a specified monthly wage, regardless of the actual deductions that should come off their earnings in both their country of origin and Angola.

-Put more simply: a company will pay all the tax the expat employee owes on their behalf and then will deduct a previously agreed amount from the base salary as compensation.
-Usually, the amount deducted is equivalent to the tax the employee (hypothetically) would have paid, if earning the same amount in their country of origin.
+Put more simply, the company pays all the employee’s taxes on their behalf and deducts a previously agreed amount from the base salary as compensation.
+The deducted amount is usually equivalent to the tax the employee would hypothetically have paid if they earned the same amount in their home country.

-Countries like Angola – where the cost of living is so incredibly high, and the tax one owes on assets such as their house and car is so great – would be financially crippling places to work, if not for tax equalisation agreements.
-Tax protection arrangements, therefore, are designed to let expats enjoy their high salaries, without fear of being penalised by exorbitant taxation and, without them, the attractiveness of working in 'hardship destinations' such as Angola would be severely tarnished.
+Countries like Angola – where the cost of living and taxes are so high – could be financially crippling places to work, if not for tax equalisation agreements.
+Tax protection arrangements are designed to let expats enjoy their high salaries, without fear of being penalised by exorbitant tax.